AmruthPillai/Reactive-Resume/src/articles/acing-video-interviews.md

 ---
-slug: "/blog/acing-video-interviews"
+slug: '/blog/acing-video-interviews'
-date: "2020-07-15"
+date: '2020-07-15'
-title: "Acing Video Interviews"
+title: 'Acing Video Interviews'
 ---

 Today, as in-person interviewing has had to cease or slow due to restrictions during the Covid-19 pandemic, thousands of professionals are now needing to learn how to effectively interview in a new way using online platforms, such as Zoom, GoToMeeting and others.